OmarBedawi/myMovies/README.md

 ## User Stories

+I built this website using the Materialize library.
+All the componenets I used like the top NavBar, the side Bar, forms, buttons, collapsibles come from that library that is very helpful with the responsivity on every screen size.

 I built a responsive navbar, that shows a toggle menu when the screen size is below 991px.
 To build it I followed an accurate and guided tutorial that you can find at this [link](https://youtu.be/gt8zOLQ8A0w)